ForrestErickson/CC3220SF-Custom-Certificaes-and-Customer-Vendor-Catalog-Generation/Readme.txt

 20190909 1003
 Helpful notes: A fictitious company for whom we are creating Root of Trust CA.

-Root certificate for the ACME Conglomerate Inc. HQ and the IA of ACME Firmware Division admin@acmeconglomerate.com
+Will make Root certificate for the ACME Conglomerate Inc. HQ and local certificate for ACME Rocket-Powered Products Firmware department

-Acme conglomerate Inc. HQ is NY New York.
+Acme conglomerate Inc. HQ is New York, New York.
+FQDN:  //acmeconglomerate.biz
+admin@acmeconglomerate.biz
 Challenge PW: wemakeeverything
 DBA: ACME HQ

 "Acme Rocket-Powered Products, Inc." based in Fairfield, New Jersey rockets@acmeerocketpoweredproducts.biz

-ACME Firmware Division, of Acme Rocket-Powered Products, Inc. is based in Monument Valley UT.

-firmwaresigning@acmeerocketpoweredproducts.biz
-Challenge PW: allzeros
 DBA: ACME Wosh Boom

+ACME Firmware Department, of Acme Rocket-Powered Products, Inc. is based in Monument Valley UT. firmwaresigning@acmeerocketpoweredproducts.biz Challenge PW: allzeros

 Notes on output files: